sofyansitorus/WooGrabExpress/README.txt

 = Features =

+* Automatically split shipping for multiple items into several drivers if the package size exceeded package weight and dimensions limitation.
 * Set shipping cost per kilometer.
 * Set minimum cost that will be billed to customer.
 * Set maximum cost that will be billed to customer.